BryanH/Wordpress_add-code-to-head/README.md

 Intended users: Template Designers, Developer

-If you wish to add any custom HTML to the bottom of each page's head, then this plugin is for you.
-For example, you can add some custom CSS, a link to an external javascript file or something else.
+If you wish to add any custom HTML to each page's header, then this plugin is for you.

-The problem with editing the template directly is if you ever update the template, your changes will be lost.
-This plugin works around this issue.
+This is useful for verifying you are the owner of the website to services such as Mailchimp or Google.
+You can quickly add the verification codes to your page header without having to edit your site's template.

+In general, you can add custom CSS, a link to an external javascript file or something else.
+While it is generally recommended to create a child template if you're going to make extensive, permanent changes to a template, there may be instances where a small change or two is needed that wouldn't justify the creation of a child template&mdash;or your current template might not support child templates.
+You should nearly always avoid editing a template directly, because your changes will be lost when you next update the template.

+This plugin is not affected by template changes.

 ## Installation ##
 ### Via your Blog’s install plugin option ###